Nvidia RTX 3080 stock tracker: where to buy Nvidia 3080 GPU in US, UK, and AUS

-The Nvidia RTX 3080 launched last year as part of its line of RTX 30 series GPUs, just a couple of months before the PS5 and Xbox Series X dropped; and both the consoles and the graphics card have been incredibly hard to come by.
+The Nvidia RTX 3080 launched last year as part of the RTX 30 series of GPUs.
+It landed just a couple of months before the PS5 and Xbox Series X dropped; and both the consoles and the graphics card have been incredibly hard to come by since then.

-Luckily, T3 has been keeping tabs on the hardware restocks at retailers, with our PS5 stock tracker and Xbox Series X stock tracker, and we've done the same with Nvidia's much-sought after RTX 3080 card.
+Luckily, T3 has been keeping tabs on the hardware restocks at retailers, and we've got a PS5 stock tracker, Xbox Series X stock tracker, and now we've done the same with Nvidia's much-sought after RTX 3080 card.

-Nvidia has warned that the RTX 30 series could remain in short supply until May so getting hold of one of the new GPUs isn't going to be easy.
+Nvidia has warned gamers that the RTX 30 series will remain in short supply until May so getting hold of the new GPUs isn't going to be easy.
 But T3's Nvidia RTX 3080 stock tracker should be able to help you out!

 Price-wise, the GeForce RTX 3080 starts from $699 / £649 / AU$1,139, with the RTX 3090 coming in at $1,499 / £1,399 / AU$2,429 and the RTX 3070 from $499 / £469 / AU$809.
 As with our PS5 and Xbox Series X buying guides, we recommend that you make accounts at these retailers and save your payment details to get through the checkout process as quickly as possible.